sruthi-hub/Aging_information_theory_TMS/README.md

-# Aging_mutual_info_TMS_FACS
+# Aging_info_theory_TMS_FACS
-Goal is to compute mutual information from transcriptional regulatory network in Tabula Muris Senis : Aging single-cell RNA seq data
+Goal is to understand how communication changes with aging from transcriptional regulatory network in Tabula Muris Senis : Aging single-cell RNA seq data